google-site-verification: googleafb0e2d4513d051f.html

 It’s not a one size fits all answer.
 You will see each of the seven types of logos used across each industry.
 Some are timeless, some evolve and those with a strong brand identity will have a range of logo variations and brandmarks to suit different placements.

 If you’re looking to invest in your brand, let’s chat!
-I help entrepreneurs and business owners craft brands they are proud of.
+I help entrepreneurs and business owners craft brands that are memorable by design.
 Let’s start designing your brand identity today!

 bottom of page